lemoshu/GM-ABS/README.md

 # FM-ABS

-This repository will hold the PyTorch implementation of the paper [MICCAI24]().
+This repository will hold the PyTorch implementation of the MICCAI'24 paper [FM-ABS: Promptable Foundation Model Drives Active Barely Supervised Learning for 3D Medical Image Segmentation]() and the journal extension [Journal]().

 Under construction.
 The entire project will be released upon the journal extension acceptance.